axelpale/nudged/README.md

 ## API

 Nudged provides 7 types of estimators, one for each combination of translation, scaling, and rotation.
-The ones without translation allow an optional fixed point where for the rest a fixed point does not make sense.
+The ones without translation allow an optional fixed point.

 ### nudged.estimate(type, domain, range, pivot?)

 Compute an optimal affine transformation from the *domain* to *range* points.
-The type of transformation is any combination of translation `T`, scaling `S`, and rotation `R`, given as *type* string.
+The *type* of transformation is any combination of translation `T`, scaling `S`, and rotation `R`, in this order.
 The transformations without translation allow an optional fixed *pivot* point.

 **Parameters**
-- *type*: freedom of the transformation.
-Types available: 'T', 'S', 'R', 'TS', 'TR', 'SR', 'TSR'
+- *type*: string, freedom of the transformation.
+Types available: `'T'`, `'S'`, `'R'`, `'TS'`, `'TR'`, `'SR'`, `'TSR'`
 - *domain*: array of [x,y] points
 - *range*: array of [x,y] points
 - *pivot*: optional [x,y] point.
 Defaults to the origin [0,0].

 The *domain* and *range* should have equal length.
-Different lengths are allowed but additional points in the longer array are ignored in the estimation.
+Different lengths are allowed but additional points in the longer array are ignored.

 **Return** new `nudged.Transform(...)` instance.